fe2s/xap-spark/docs/xap-spark.md

 # Word Counter Demo #

 As part of this integration pattern we demonstrate how to build application that consumes live stream of text and displays top 10 five-letter words over a sliding window in real-time.
+The user interface consists of a simple single page web application displaying a table of top 10 words and a word cloud.
+The data on UI is updated every second.

 ![alt tag](https://github.com/fe2s/xap-spark/blob/master/docs/images/spark-word-counter.jpg)